aniruddh-mishra/synthetic-traffic-generation/README.md

 ## Usage

 Before the code can be used, the configuration file `config.json` should be modified to your preferences.
+In addition, `vehicles.xml` can also be changed if you so desire based on [MATSIM](https://www.matsim.org/) documentation.

 #### Important Terms